-Tokyo 2020 organisers accused of excluding Olympic opening ceremony musician for being black
+Tokyo 2020 organisers accused of excluding Olympic opening ceremony musician for being ‘African’

 In March the Olympics’ creative chief Hiroshi Sasaki was forced to resign after calling female comedian Naomi Watanabe an “Olympig” and suggesting she could wear pig ears at the opening ceremony.

-And in February the head of the Games’ organising committee Yoshiro Mori resigned after making sexist comments.
-The 83-year-old was quoted as saying women talk too much and that meetings with multiple female directors would “take a lot of time”.
+And in February the head of the games’ organising committee Yoshiro Mori resigned after making sexist comments.
+The 84-year-old was quoted as saying women talk too much and that meetings with multiple female directors would “take a lot of time”.
 Around 400 people withdrew from the Olympic volunteer programme after the comments were made.

 Join our new commenting forum